-For students who have entered an approved program and returned to the School, the following stipulations apply:
+For students or employees who have entered an approved program and returned to the School, the following stipulations apply:

-- The student must agree to cease drug use and destroy all drug-related paraphernalia. - The student is required to meet with the Director of Education or Campus Director on a regular basis (frequency determined by the Director of Education or Campus Director) and show proof of continued attendance or completion of the drug education program at each meeting, if applicable. - The student is subject to on-demand drug testing as determined by the School. - The student must pay all expenses involved in assessment and drug education. - The student must pay all costs associated with any suspension, including but not limited to tuition cost resulting from module retakes.
+- The individual must agree to cease drug use and destroy all drug-related paraphernalia. - The individual is required to meet with the Director of Education, Campus Director, and/or their designee on a regular basis (frequency determined by the Director of Education or Campus Director) and show proof of continued attendance or completion of the drug education program at each meeting, if applicable. - The individual is subject to on-demand drug testing as determined by the School. - The individual must pay all expenses involved in assessment and drug education. - The student must pay all costs associated with any suspension, including but not limited to tuition cost resulting from module/term retakes.

-Failure to abide by the established guidelines will result in termination of training at the School.
-Any student who tests positive for or admits to drug or alcohol use a second time will be immediately terminated from the School.
+Failure to abide by the established guidelines will result in termination of training or employment at the School.
+Any student or employee who tests positive for or admits to drug or alcohol use a second time will be immediately terminated from the School.
 A student who has been terminated from training must utilize the Student Grievance Policy and Procedures as an appeals process to determine the possibility of returning to the School.

-Except in certain situations, students will not be terminated for voluntarily seeking assistance for a substance abuse problem.
+Except in certain situations, individuals will not be terminated for voluntarily seeking assistance for a substance abuse problem.
 However, repeated incidents or continued performance, attendance or behavior problems may result in termination.